GeoDuqueza1939/SDOStoTomasCity/web/root/qsys/.docsanddesign/Specifications.md

   * kick clients from queues and provide a plausible justification for such action
   * leave a managed queue (a queue with no clients or queue managers will go offline)
   * delete an offline/unmanaged queue (only queues without managers or clients can be deleted; when deleting an unmanaged queue with remaining clients, user will be asked for the queue where the remaining clients will be reassigned in bulk; the last queue can only be deleted if it is both unmanaged and void of clients; managed queues can never be deleted)
 * **Queue Screen** - shows the client numbers on queue and the queues currently entertaining clients.
 This screen will also show the current time and date and may optionally show advertisements.
+There should also be a gesture, trigger, or action that will allow focus on a single queue.
 * **Ad Manager** - allows management of displayed/advertised content on the Queue Screen.
 * **Settings** - allows the user to manipulate various user and system settings.
 User management functions, available only to administrator accounts, will also be available in this screen.
 * **FAQ**